SublimeLinter/SublimeLinter/docs/linter_settings.rst

 --------

 This takes precedence over deprecated `syntax` property.
-This allows override when given linter is activated for specfic file types.
+This allows override when given linter is activated for specific file types.
 It should be a string containing a list of comma separated selectors.

 For example, by default yamllint is activated only for YAML files (`source.yaml`)